 Many will be concerned with the broker’s fees and commission.
 However, after studying the data, and reading case studies, hiring a broker typically results in much higher offers, even after broker fees and commission.

-The catch: A broker’s process requires more time.
+The catch: A broker’s process can require more time if you’re not prepared.

 When working with a broker, there are things you can do to prepare that will shave time off the process.
 There are important documents to have ready and information that you need to know from the start.